If you're looking to increase the traffic to your blog over the next year, SEO is a great way to do it.

 When you add these, you can get a fancy result in search like the below:

-This obviously has the benefit of an increase in SERP real estate as you get a larger result.
+This benefits you due to an increase in SERP real estate as you get a larger listing.

-If you're on WordPress, that is as easy as inserting an HTML block in the editor and copy and pasting the code like below.
+If you're on WordPress, you can add the code within an HTML block in the editor like below:

-Following these tips, hopefully, you'll now have some fresh ideas on how to optimise your blog posts for search in 2020.
+Hopefully, following these tips, you'll now have some fresh ideas on how to optimise your blog posts for search in 2020.

 Any questions?
 Feel free to comment below or tweet me @SamUnderwoodUK.